We’re Not Having Any Fun

 In the fall of 2015, Steve and I decided to look at apartments in our city of Jacksonville, Florida.
 We wanted to be able to walk to stores and restaurants and not have to worry about home maintenance.

 While driving home after a day of apartment hunting, we discussed how none of these places felt like our future home.
 How we weren’t “feeling it.”
 Then I blurted out the words that would change our lives: “We should just sell everything and travel the world.”
 Steve said, “I’ll do it.”

 An Obsession Is Born

-Again imagine my surprise when I discovered that a couple could travel the world on around $3,000 per month (excluding medical insurance).
+I found out that there are a lot of people traveling full-time.
+Some of them share details of their costs.
+I discovered that a couple could travel the world on around $3,000 per month (excluding medical insurance).
 That day I became obsessed.